SpinalHDL/SpinalWorkshop/src/main/scala/workshop/pwm/spec.md

-## Description
+## Introduction
+To goal of this lab is to get a little bit more into SpinalHDL by understanding how you can organise things.<br>
-Component that generate a PWM which is controllable by using an APB bus.
+The Component to implement is an PWM generator which is controllable mapped on a APB bus.

 This lab will introduce :
 - Data structure and  buses (Bundle)